 Think of tags as labels for your contacts that help you stay organized.
 If you’ve ever worked with a customer relationship manager (CRM) or even a blogging platform before, you might have used a tagging feature to categorize people or content.
-In Mailchimp, tags are a way for you to label, or categorize, contacts based on information only you have about them.
+In Mailchimp, tags are a way for you to label, or categorize, contacts based on information you have about them.

 How to use tags

 Tags are completely customizable, so you can use them however you need to.
 You might want to create a comprehensive tagging structure to organize all your contacts, or you might just need a few tags as a lightweight way to identify some key contacts.
 Either way, tags give you the flexibility to bring the system that works for you and your business into Mailchimp.

 After you create tags and add them to your contacts, you can send campaigns directly to tags in your audience, or use tag data to build segments and further target your contacts.
 You can also create an automation that triggers when you add a specific tag to a contact.

 Create and add tags

 There are a few ways to work with tags.
-You can create and add tags from the contact table, individually from a contact’s profile, or from the Tags page in your audience.
+You can create and add tags from the contact table, a contact’s profile, or from the Tags page in your audience.
 If you create a landing page with a signup form, you can tag contacts who sign up through that page.
 You can also import contacts and add a tag to your entire import, or add a tag when you add a single subscriber.